-There is no legal institution in the German legal system comparable to the fraudulent conveyance law known, for example, in the US.
+There is no legal institution in the German legal system comparable to the fraudulent conveyance law known, for example, in the United States.
 In Germany, the protection of creditors is ensured mainly by capital maintenance rules, the insolvency contesting rules and the obligation to file for insolvency if the company becomes overindebted or illiquid.
-In addition, there are also accompanying legal institutions developed in law, such as the prohibition for shareholders of existence-destroying interventions.
+In addition, there are also accompanying legal institutions developed in case law, such as the prohibition for shareholders to take existence-destroying interventions.
 The provisions of German corporate law, however, are not sufficient to protect the creditors properly against the risks resulting from excessive debt financing: the capital maintenance rules are, for example, only addressed to shareholders.
-The financing banks are not addressed by the relevant prohibitions.
+The financing banks are not addressed by the relevant prohibitions (at least as long the company is not distressed).
 Moreover, the creditors of limited liability companies are, under the Limited Liability Companies Act, only protected against the occurrence of a loss in share capital, but not against other actions that may disadvantage creditors.

 More comprehensive creditor protection is provided by the insolvency contesting rules intended to reverse transactions that harm all creditors, or that favour individual creditors to the detriment of the others.
-In contrast to fraudulent conveyance, a disadvantageous legal act prior to the opening of insolvency proceedings alone is not sufficient under the Insolvency Act (InsO) to substantiate a contest.
-The InsO contains various contestation reasons that have to be fulfilled additionally.
+In contrast to fraudulent conveyance, a disadvantageous legal act prior to the opening of insolvency proceedings alone is not sufficient under the Insolvency Act to substantiate a contest.
+The Insolvency Act contains various contestation reasons that have to be fulfilled additionally.
 Of particular importance is the possibility to contest a transaction owing to wilful disadvantage.
 On this basis, particularly high-risk transactions or transaction structures that are likely to cause insolvency of the company can be reversed by a liquidator.